fusiondew/Xeverous.github.io/content/cpp_tutorial/from_scratch/08_dynamic_memory/01_theory.md

 Even if it's known how much memory is needed, large arrays such as `int[1000000]` may crash.
 Automatic/static/thread allocation is fast and generally very efficient but the stack is limited - 1 to 8 MB on most dektop systems.

-**Dynamic memory allocation** allows two very unique things:
+**Dynamic memory allocation** allows few very unique things:
-- access to unlimited heap memory (basically as much RAM as the computer has)
+- access to the heap memory (basically the entire RAM)
+- ability to allocate and deallocate at any time
-- ability to allocate memory blocks at runtime of any length
+- ability to allocate memory blocks of any length

 ## dynamic memory - C functions